anandkumar/header-and-footer-scripts/README.md

 You will have to warp your code with proper tags.
 And this plugin will not execute any PHP code.
 So only enter valid HTML code.

 ## Documentation
-Latest Documentation is available at [this link](http://digitalliberation.org/docs/header-and-footer-scripts)
+Latest Documentation is available at [this wiki](https://github.com/anandkumar/header-and-footer-scripts/wiki)

 ## Support
-This free plugin is supported for free at [forum.digitalliberation.org](https://forum.digitalliberation.org/category/10/header-and-footer-scripts)
+This free plugin is supported for free at [Github Discussions](https://github.com/anandkumar/header-and-footer-scripts/discussions)

-However, paid users will get priority support.

 ## Copyright and License